Opération Lamantin

 Opération Lamantin (French for manatee) was a December 1977 – July 1978 military intervention by France on the behalf of the Mauritanian government, in its war against Sahrawi guerrilla fighters of the Polisario Front, seeking independence for Western Sahara.
-Airstrikes were launched in the provinces with the aim of stopping Separatist raids on trains carrying ore and pushing them to release french hostages.
+Airstrikes were launched in the provinces with the aim of stopping separatist raids in the rail route from the iron mines in Zouérat to the coast of Nouadhibou (the Mauritania Railway), and pushing them to release French hostages.
 France used Jaguar combat aircraft from Dakar Airbase.
-The bombings were targeted in the rail route from the iron mines in Zouérat to the coast of Nouadhibou, which were obstructed by Polisario.
-With the release of the hostages and the halt in the Polisario's attacks on ore cargo, the mission was deemed successful.
+The bombings targeted areas around the railway, which was constantly raided by Polisario.
+The mission ended with the release of the hostages and the halt of Polisario's attacks on ore cargo.

-However the disastrous performance in the war was a major reason for the Mauritanian armed forces to overthrow Moktar Ould Daddah, the President of Mauritania in 1979 and an immediate cease-fire with the Polisario.
+However, the disastrous performance in the war was a major reason for the Mauritanian armed forces to overthrow Moktar Ould Daddah, the President of Mauritania in July 1978 and an immediate cease-fire with the Polisario.
 Mauritania subsequently pulled out of Western Sahara in 1979 and mended relations with their Sahrawi neighbours and went on to recognize them in 1984.

-The french air campaign halted the Polisario attacks on ore cargos and obtained the release of their citizens from captivity.
+The French air campaign halted the Polisario attacks on ore cargos and obtained the release of their citizens from captivity.